 The American Board of Internal Medicine requires 1 MOC activity every 2 years (which counts towards the MOC points for the current 5-year period), 100 MOC Points every 5 years, and passing of the MOC Exam within 10 years of last passing the exam.

-- 50 Hours in Area of Practice
+- 50 Hours in Area of Practice.

 - 1 Credit In Various Subjects (see full description) during first renewal and every 6 years (3rd renewal period) after.

 At a Glance